BASEBALL

 In general, the PYL American Division is more competitive, and teams will play a more advanced set of baseball rules in each age group and focus on a higher degree of competitiveness than in the PYL National Division.
 For example, (i) the introduction of leads, base stealing, pick-off moves, and reduction from four outfielders to three will occur at an earlier age in PYL American than in PYL National.

-No full refund requests will be honored after 2/25/2024 as uniforms, hats, and field supplies are ordered.
-No refunds will be given after 3/15/2024.
+No full refund requests will be honored after 8/1/2025.
+Uniforms, hats, and field supplies are ordered by then.
+No refunds once games start.

 PROGRAM GOALS